lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Base name of the map excluding the path and the `.map` suffix

-* If `$name` has any whitespace or '/' characters, those characters will be replaced with '__' in order to create safe filenames
+* If `$name` has any whitespace or '/' characters, those characters will be replaced with '__' in order to create a safe filename.

 ##### `mappings`